 In the video for Doo-Wop (That Thing), Hill is quite clearly pregnant with her second child.
 Can you think of any other stars who have done this?
 Can you think of any record labels happy for their stars to do this?
 The music industry has no problem with the heavy sexualisation of music videos, but when it comes to the reality of female reproduction, it gets a bit icky for them.

 Hill has been labelled a recluse, much the same way that Kate Bush, for ‘turning her back on the music industry’.
 Lauryn Hill has six children.
 Maybe she just thinks it is more important to be a good mother than be on promotional tours and making pop videos.
 She herself has said she found fame hard to deal with.
 Most young mums can run to the shops to buy their kid some medicine after being up all night without worrying about having a camera put in their face or being criticised for how their hair or skin looked.

 I don’t know the kind of things Lauryn Hill experienced growing up under the scrutiny of the public eye (she was just 21 when The Fugees multi-platinum album The Score was released).
 Her first love, heartbreak and loss played out through the lens of world touring.
 Having a baby just as her first solo album dropped.
 It probably wasn’t the life she had planned for herself.
 Lauryn Hill is still making music, just on her own terms, outside the corporate oppression of the industry.

 Without Lauryn Hill, there would be no Adele.
 There would have been no Amy Winehouse.
 There would be no Beyonce.
+To this day she is still being sampled by artists like Cardi B and Drake.
 She was a true innovator and inspiration to all who have come after.